Xilinx/ml-suite/caffe.md

 	0.0018 - "n02326432 hare"
 	```

 	At the end of the runs (output above), you can see the predictions of the four example images processed.
 The runtime from conv1/7x7_s2(Convolution) to pool5_7x7_s1 is reported for the batch of images however this is not the peak FPGA performance because this includes loading the weights and instructions ot the FPGA and this version of CAFFE does not have a multi-process pipeline to fully utilize the FPGA.
-See the [Image Classification GoogLeNet-v1 Demo][] for a realistic performance demonstration.
+See the [Image Classification GoogLeNet-v1 Demo][] for a full performance demonstration.

 	Another Example:
 	```